Morgana-S/vinyl-online/TESTING.md

 - Async Search: Singular instance of partial search results not showing in the results bar.
     - Cause: Unknown; unable to replicate.
 May have possibly been network issues on user side.
     - Fix: None for now.

+- Clear Address Fields: During automated testing, the clear address fields function failed to run.
+    - Cause: Renaming the ids for the fields were not updated in the function.
+    - Fix: Fields updated in function.

 ## Code Validation